-When an employer presents you with a severance agreement, you should assume that the agreements protects the employer’s interests, not your interests.
+When an employer presents you with a severance agreement, you should assume that the agreement protects the employer’s interests, not your interests.
 Therefore, it can be useful to get advice on the scope of the restrictions that you would agree to abide by under the agreement, and on whether you are waiving a valuable claim against your former employer.

 The firm’s seasoned employment attorneys have obtained exit packages or settlements for corporate officers and senior professionals totaling more than $25M.
 Click here to read testimonials from CEOs, CFOs, and other senior professionals that we have represented.
-To schedule a consultation, call us at 202-262-8959, or click here.
+To schedule a consultation, call us at 202-769-1681 or 202-262-8959, or click here.

 Zuckerman Law can also assist you to determine whether the termination of your employment gives rise to legal claims.
 If your former employer terminated you for an unlawful reason, you should not waive your right to bring a claim, including a potential claim of wrongful termination, discrimination, or retaliation.

 Some severance agreements contain unlawful provisions that interfere with employee’s rights under anti-discrimination, anti-retaliation, and whistleblower protection laws.
 Before entering into a severance agreement, consult with an experienced attorney to evaluate whether your former employer is violating your rights.
 Examples of improper or unlawful provisions in severance agreements include:

 - a waiver of a claim that would arise or accrue subsequent to the effective date of the agreement.

 - a waiver of the right to file a charge of discrimination or retaliation.

 - a waiver of vested right under a benefit or pension plan.